beginning of content

 How is upper back pain diagnosed?

-To diagnose upper (thoracic) back pain, your doctor may:
+To diagnose upper back pain, your doctor may:

-Usually, you won’t need x-rays, CT or MRI scans, since these aren’t helpful when looking for the cause of upper back pain.
-They usually don’t change how you manage your pain.
+Usually, you won't need x-rays, computed tomography (CT) or magnetic resonance imaging (MRI) scans, as these often aren't helpful when looking for the cause of or managing upper back pain.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.